AbinayaPS/RK62_CtrlAltLite/data/nlu.md

 - The video uploaded on Youtube has four men gang raping a girl.
 - The account keeps sending me pictures of their private parts.
 - This account has morphed my pictures obscenely.
-- I am being stalked by this account
-- They collected my ATM pin and cheated
-- I saw their ads selling drugs to teenagers
-- They were promoting hatred in their video
-- They took money from my Paytm Wallet
-- My wallet was looted
-- They cheated on me in online poker

 ## intent:reportfacebook
 - How can I report an account on facebook?